 The ACT is not an aptitude or IQ test, it is a standardized achievement test, used for admissions purposes, scholarship eligibility, course placement, remediation, and retention.

-Scores range from one to 36; the English, maths and reading tests also have subscores ranging from 1 to 18.
-The composite score given to each student is the average of the four tests added together.
+Composite scores range from one to 36; and each section test (English, math, reading, science) is also scored on a scale from 1–36.
+The composite score given to each student is the average of the four tests added together, rounded to the nearest whole number.
 Students taking the optional writing test can score from two to 12.

 Contact ACT for further information or to register for a test, via their website: www.act.org

-ACT scores compare to SATs as follows:
+ACT scores compare to SATs (see full concordance tables here).